ArthurZey/arthurzey.github.io/_posts/2021-01-01-2020-retrospective.md

 Whatever mistakes I made and whatever I could have done better, I don't think I deserved this.
 If I sound frustrated, it's because I am.
 And while I can imagine some benign explanations for all this (not the least of which is that 2020 has been a severely dysregulating time for many people, and not only because of COVID-19), I don't think it excuses or justifies her treatment of me.

 My anxious-preoccupied tendencies are manifesting hard, prompting me to overexplain and belabor every point.
 I have a strong urge to defend myself against what feels like being severely misunderstood.
 The injustice of it all feels almost unbearable.
-But the last think I want to do is have this stand as some overall condemnation of Diana.
+But the last thing I want to do is have this stand as some overall condemnation of Diana.
 This was not okay, and the loss of her friendship is deeply painful (particular in the context of all the other loss I suffered in 2020), but in many ways, I still admire her and hold her in high esteem.

 I had hoped to continue being a valued friend to her.
 She was no small part of my decision to come to Colorado.
 (Even though things were already rocky between us when I was thinking of coming to Denver, I expected it was temporary.)
 And while I'm coming to grips with losing her friendship, I'm hoping for the best for her, hoping that she finds joy and happiness on her path, even if I'm not part of it.